dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 There are two ways to use custom templates and themes.

-To use a custom template, one way is to specify template path with `--template` (or `-t`) command option.
+To use a custom template, one way is to specify template path with `--template` (or `-t`) command option, multiple templates must be seperated by `,` with no spaces.
 The other way is to set key-value mapping in `docfx.json`:

 ```json
 {